Setting up your website/web app

-Create a mobile-optimized website, for example, using jQuery Mobile and upload your site to your webspace.
+Create a website, for example, using jQuery Mobile and upload your site to your webspace.
 WebViewGold supports all kinds of web apps/websites (including HTML, PHP, WordPress, Progressive Web Apps, HTML 5 Games, WiX, bubble.is, …).
-Please make sure to optimize your website to feel like an app.
+Please make sure to optimize your website to feel like a macOS app.
 For example, may disallow user zooming:

 <meta name="viewport" content="width=device-width, user-scalable=no" />